 Before and after each grilling season:

 - Clean the grill using a stiff wire brush dipped in water.
-Do not lean over the grill while cleaning, as this should create plenty of steam.
+Do not lean over the grill while cleaning, as this will create plenty of steam.

 - For tough grease spots, add dish soap to the water or a grill cleaner.